How ArianeGroup improves simulation credibility with EikoTwin and DIC

 Figure 3: Uncertainty strain fields (global XX direction)

 Using the finite element mesh provided by the ArianeGroup simulation team as a basis for our estimate of DIC measurement, it was estimated that the uncertainty strain field (standard deviation of the measured field on virtual images without displacement but with added white noise) approximately 1/5th of the expected maximum strain for the anticipated loads.
-Thus the camera positioning was deemed satisfactory and the specification was validated.
+Thus the camera positioning was deemed satisfactory, and the specification was validated.

 How Ariane Group saves 50% of DIC preparation and analysis time with EikoSim